emard/LibXSVF-ESP/README.md

 Works as standalone SVF or XSVF JTAG programmer for FPGA devices.
 This one should be better than my [wifi_jtag](https://github.com/emard/wifi_jtag).
-Reads file from onboard SPI flash chip at ESP8266
-(it can hold 3MB) to program the target JTAG device.
+ESP8266 reads file from onboard SPI flash chip at ESP8266 (it can hold 3MB) to program the target JTAG device.
 I tested it on my Lattice XP2.
+ESP32 accepts SVF file upload from web browser.
+I tested it on Lattice ECP5.

 It is small fork of Clifford Wolf's [Lib(X)SVF](http://www.clifford.at/libxsvf/), with minimal adaptation to get it working with ESP8266.